hello@elaha.uk

 This might include speech and language therapy, occupational therapy, or physiotherapy.

-This might involve counseling, social work, or behavior therapy.
+This might involve counselling, social work, or behaviour therapy.

 This might include nursing care, medication, or adaptations to the school environment.